 IP TAKE: Small-scale, start-up projects face fierce competition from nationally and internationally recognized scholars, but the John Templeton Foundation’s support of the humanities – particularly philosophy and theology – should not go unnoticed.
 The foundation also frequently supports scholars early on in their careers.

-PROFILE: The John Templeton Foundation describes itself as “a philanthropic catalyst for discoveries relating to the big questions of human purpose and ultimate reality.”
-Its motto is, “How little we know, how eager to learn."
-It says that this "exemplifies our support for open-minded inquiry and our hope for advancing human progress through breakthrough discoveries.”
-Its endowment is significant, recently reported at close to $3.5 billion, and it awards about $100 million per year.
+PROFILE: The John Templeton Foundation, established in 1987, describes itself as “a philanthropic catalyst for discoveries relating to the Big Questions of human purpose and ultimate reality.”
+It further explains that its motto, “'How little we know, how eager to learn,' exemplifies our support for open-minded inquiry and our hope for advancing human progress through breakthrough discoveries.”
+Its endowment is significant, reported at close to $3.5 billion and about $100 million in total awards in a recent year.

-The foundation is open to initial inquiries in some project areas only, and states that full proposals are by invitation only after the review of an initial proposal.
-Competition is strong for Templeton grants, but the foundation has a stated desire “to get involved early enough in people’s careers that we can make a big difference in their work and allow them to realize their fullest potential.”
+Competition is strong for Templeton grants, but early-career applicants, fear not: the foundation has a stated desire “to get involved early enough in people’s careers that we can make a big difference in their work and allow them to realize their fullest potential.”

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).